SwathiKeshavamurthy/SoftwareStacks-P4/TESTING.md

 ### Known Bugs

-*Post Deleted Successfully!* Django message doesnt show up most of the times.
+*Post Deleted Successfully!* Django message doesn't show up most of the times.

 ### Unknown Bugs
 I am not aware of any remaining bugs.